 Copper - use always before waxing to clean base and prepare it for wax.
 Also use Copper as the first brush used after scraping.
 Brush just in tip-to-tail direction.
-Basically, the copper brush can be used all the time after skiing and before waxing as well as the first brush that you use after scraping.
+Basically, the copper brush can be used all the time after skiing and before waxing as well as the first brush that you use after scraping (obviously except for with JetStream).
 Follow this with a more appropriate brush depending on the wax that is being brushed out.